alan-turing-institute/synthetic_data_release/README.md

 The results file produced after successfully running the script is written to `tests/linkage`.

 ### Attribute inference
-To run a privacy evaluation with respect to the privacy concern of attribute inference you can run:
+To run a privacy evaluation with respect to the privacy concern of attribute inference:
 ```
 python inference_cli.py -D data/cchic_cleaned -RC tests/inference/runconfig_cchic.json -O tests/inference
 ```